SalomePlatform/adao/doc/en/tutorials_in_salome.rst

     # Creating the required ADAO variable
     # -----------------------------------
     AlgorithmParameters = {
         "Minimizer" : "LBFGSB",           # Recommended
-        "MaximumNumberOfSteps" : 15, # Number of global iterative steps
+        "MaximumNumberOfIterations" : 15, # Number of global iterative steps
         "Bounds" : [
             [ None, None ],               # Bound on the first parameter [ 0., 4. ],                   # Bound on the second parameter
             [ 0., None ],                 # Bound on the third parameter
             ],
         "StoreSupplementaryCalculations" : [
             "CurrentState",